davidsims9t/graphql-react-boilerplate/README.md

-# A Simple GraphQL and React Boilerplate
+# GraphQL, Apollo Client, and React Boilerplate

-Documentation in progress...
+Uses GraphQL and Express for the back-end, Apollo client as the client, and React for the front-end.